thoughtbot/neat/README.md

 @import "neat/neat";
 ```

-To update Neat, run:
+To update Neat files, run:

 ```bash
 neat update
 ```

-and to remove it:
+and to remove them:

 ```bash
 neat remove
 ```

-Rails apps
+Ruby on Rails
 ===

 In your Gemfile: